-4.2 The material shall also comply with the requirements given in Table 1 when tested according to the methods specified in Annex B. Reference to the relevant clauses of Annex B is given in col 5 of the table.
+4.2 The material shall also comply with the requirements given in Table 1 when tested according to the methods specified in Annex B. Reference to the relevant clauses of Annex B is given in col (5) of the table.

 5 PACKING AND MARKING